 The Takeaway

-The transition to college life can be stressful for students and their parents.
+The transition to college life can be stressful for students, as well as their parents.
 Being in an unfamiliar environment, while trying to balance classes and making new friends can lead to feelings of apprehension, anxiety, and homesickness.
-As a parent, providing support from a distance can include things like sending a care package, checking in via facetime once a week, or encouraging your child to get involved in extracurricular activities.
+As a parent, providing support from a distance can include things like sending a care package, checking in with a video call once a week, and encouraging your child to get involved in extracurricular activities.

 SoFi Private Student Loans